 They have also included top-notch recessed spinner wheels to help get you to the check-in desk in a flash.
-On top of that, if you have a second carry on from Briggs and Riley, you can easily pair it with this suitcase and roll them as one unit!
+On top of that, if you have a second carry on from Briggs Riley, you can easily pair it with this bag and roll them as one unit!
 How nice is that?

 Briggs and Riley also stand behind their sturdy design and materials with a lifetime warranty which also covers damage from airline handling?
 Wow!